 - bridge (n.1)

-- "causeway over a ravine or river," Old English brycge, from Proto-Germanic *brugjo (cognates: Old Saxon bruggia, Old Norse bryggja, Old Frisian brigge, Dutch brug, Old High German brucca, German Brücke), from PIE root *bhru "log, beam," hence "wooden causeway" (cognates: Gaulish briva "bridge," Old Church Slavonic bruvuno "beam," Serbian brv "footbridge").
+- "causeway over a ravine or river," Old English brycge, from Proto-Germanic *brugjo (source also of Old Saxon bruggia, Old Norse bryggja, Old Frisian brigge, Dutch brug, Old High German brucca, German Brücke), from PIE root *bhru "log, beam," hence "wooden causeway" (source also of Gaulish briva "bridge," Old Church Slavonic bruvuno "beam," Serbian brv "footbridge").
 For vowel evolution, see bury.
 Meaning "bony upper part of the nose" is from early 15c.; of stringed instruments from late 14c.
 The bridge of a ship (by 1854) originally was a "narrow raised platform athwart the ship whence the Captain issues his orders" [Sir Geoffrey Callender, "Sea Passages"].

 Bridge in steam-vessels is the connection between the paddle-boxes, from which the officer in charge directs the motion of the vessel.
-[Smythe, "The Sailor's Word-Book," 1867]
+[Smyth, "The Sailor's Word-book," 1867]

 - bridge (n.2)

 - card game, 1886 (perhaps as early as 1843), an alteration of biritch, but the source and meaning of that are obscure.
 "Probably of Levantine origin, since some form of the game appears to have been long known in the Near East" [OED].
 One guess is that it represents Turkish *bir-üç "one-three," because one hand is exposed and three are concealed.
 The game also was known early as Russian whist (attested in English from 1839).